Accused California mass killer incompetent to stand trial

 “Everything that is happening now is beyond everyone’s control,” Pham said, according to the Register.

 “We are struggling with the system, and yet there is nothing we can do,” said Raquel Ramirez Quiroz, the aunt of one of the victims.
-“This is just a nightmare and we can’t wake up … I hope this moves faster, because the justice we are not getting is tearing this family apart.”
+“This is just a nightmare and we can’t wake up… I hope this moves faster, because the justice we are not getting is tearing this family apart.”

 Gaxiola Gonzalez is charged with special-circumstances murder for the killings of Jenevieve Raygoza, 28; Luis Tovar, 50; Leticia Solis Guzman, 58; and Matthew Farias, 9.
 He also is charged with the attempted murder of Matthew’s mother, Blanca Ismeralda Tamayo, and for allegedly shooting at two officers who weren’t injured.